dassana-io/enterprise-docs/docs/integrations/webhook/webhook.md

 Getting started with Webhooks is super easy!

-1. Head over to the [Integrations](https://console.dassana.cloud/integrations) page
+1. Head over to the [Integrations](https://console.dassana.cloud/integrations) page.
-2. Under Webhook, click `Add New`
+2. Under Webhook, click `Add New`.

 ![Webhook Integration](/img/integrations/webhook/webhook-empty.png)

-3. Enter `Name`
+3. Enter `Name`.
-4. Enter `Webhook URL` -> only the POST method is supported
+4. Enter `Webhook URL` (only the POST method is supported).
-5. Add additional HTTP headers (if required)
+5. Add any additional HTTP headers.
-6. You can use the following JSON payload or make changes as per your needs.
+6. You can use the following JSON payload or make changes as per your needs:

 ```json
 {